Coordinating Limited Submissions

 Step 2: Submissions Received or Opportunity Becomes "Extended"

-Interested applicants should use the “Apply Now” button at the bottom of a funding opportunity description in the portal in order to fill out the online application and submit the required materials.
+Interested applicants should use the “Apply” button at the right of a funding opportunity description in the portal in order to fill out the online application and submit the required materials.
 All applications must be submitted through the portal by 11:59 pm on the internal due date.
 If you anticipate having difficulty meeting this deadline, please contact [email protected] in advance of the internal due date.
-View a sample of the application.

 If no applications are received by the internal deadline (or fewer applications than the funding agency limit), an opportunity will have its status changed to “extended,” at which point it becomes open until filled, pending internal approval.
 If you are interested in applying for an opportunity in “extended” status, please contact [email protected] to determine how to proceed.